mukundgaur/bti2023/BTI summer intern.md

 ```

 ## Find number of ids mapped to Pennellii and M82
+Extracts the number of read ids mapped to each parent.
+Here, sample.id is a list of all sample names.
 ```bash
 for i in $(cat sample.id); do
         wc -l $i.ids.map2M82 | cut -d ' ' -f 1